Open-source · MIT · Local-first

 Your team is ready

-Clawboo seeds a starter team and drops you into the dashboard at http://localhost:18790.
+Pick a team template from the marketplace and Clawboo deploys it, then drops you into the dashboard at http://localhost:18790.
 Your team is ready in about a minute.

 The dashboard port is written to ~/.clawboo/api-port.txt and auto-falls-back through 18809 if 18790 is busy.